velvia/links/README.md

 * [Breeze](https://github.com/dlwh/breeze/), [Spire](http://github.com/non/spire), and [Saddle](http://saddle.github.io/) - Scala numeric libraries
   * [spire-ops](https://github.com/non/spire-ops) - a set of macros for no-overhead implicit operator enrichment
 * [Framian](https://github.com/pellucidanalytics/framian) - a new data frame implementation from the authors of Spire
+* [Scala DataTable](https://github.com/martincooper/scala-datatable) - An immutable, updatable table with heterogenous types of columns.
+Easily add columns or rows, and have easy Scala collection APIs for iteration.
 * [ScalaXY](https://github.com/ochafik/Scalaxy) - collection of macros for performant for loops, extension methods etc
 * [Squants](http://www.squants.com/) - The Scala API for Quantities, Units of Measure and Dimensional Analysis
 * An immutable [priority map](http://www.ummels.de/2014/12/14/priority-maps-in-scala/) for Scala